-I'm a Team Lead and Web Developer at NGP VAN, helping to build the best tools available for
+I'm a Software Architect at NGP VAN, helping to build the best tools available for

 progressives.
-I'm well-versed in full-stack development on the Microsoft platform: ASP.NET and Web
+I'm well-versed in React and full-stack development on the Microsoft platform: ASP.NET and Web

 MiniVAN is a tool to canvass using a mobile phone, replacing the clipboards and reams of paper of old.
 This gives a massive productivity boost over traditional canvassing - instead of writing down responses and manually entering in data at the end of the day, MiniVAN syncs automatically to VAN, completely eliminating the need for manual data entry.